I Waited 23 Years For Someone To Go Soft Inside Me

 I always thought that after losing my virginity, I’d wake up to a different universe—that I would get bigger boobs, have a tight butt, and master every sex position.
 I’d sit in a big leather chair, smoke out of a pipe, and talk about my newfound knowledge.
 That did not happen.
 The universe stayed the same, my boobs didn’t get any bigger, and I still don't know where to buy a pipe.

 I was 23 and still a virgin.
 No, nothing was wrong with me.
 I still had all of my limbs.
-I wasn’t a fan of Star Trek, and I admit I did hang out with all the musical theatre kids, but they seemed to be doing fine in that department.
+I wasn’t a fan of Star Trek, and I admit I did hang out with all the musical theater kids, but they seemed to be doing fine in that department.
 I was waiting for someone nice.
 Someone who wasn’t just trying to fuck.
 Someone who thought of me as more than just a body, and who wasn’t freaked out about my V-card, which most men were.
 Someone who would text me back and maybe hold my hand in a botanical garden.

 Since I didn't lose my virginity in college, and that’s where most people do it, I joined a dating app.
 I was ready to put myself out there and meet new people, outside of my musical theater friends.
 I'd soon learn that dating in NYC is a nightmare.